-10.15 Quad Read (QREAD) (6BH)
+10.15 Quad Read (QREAD)

-The QREAD instruction enable quad throughput of Serial NOR Flash in read mode.
+The QREAD instruction enable quad throughput of Serial NOR Flash in Read mode.
 A Quad Enable (QE) bit of status Register must be set to "1" before sending the QREAD instruction.
-The address is latched on rising edge of SCLK, and data of every four bits (interleave on 4 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fQ.
+The address is latched on the rising edge of SCLK, and every four bits (interleave on 4 I/O pins) of data shift out on the falling edge of SCLK at a maximum frequency fQ.
 The first address byte can be at any location.
-The address is Automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single QREAD instruction.
-The address counter rolls over to 0 when the highest address has been reached.
+The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single QREAD instruction.
+The address counter rolls over to "0" when the highest address has been reached.
 Once writing QREAD instruction, the following data out will perform as 4-bit instead of previous 1-bit.

-The sequence of issuing QREAD instruction is: CS# goes low $\rightarrow$ sending QREAD instruction $\rightarrow$ 3-byte address on SI $\rightarrow$ 8-bit dummy cycle $\rightarrow$ data out interleave on SIO3, SIO2, SIO1 & SIO0 $\rightarrow$ to end QREAD operation can use CS# to high at any time during data out.
+The sequence of issuing QREAD instruction is: CS# goes low \rightarrow sending QREAD instruction \rightarrow 3 bytes address on SI \rightarrow 8-bit dummy cycle \rightarrow data out interleave on SIO3, SIO2, SIO1 & SIO0 \rightarrow to end QREAD operation can use CS# to high at any time during data out.